batsaikhan84/react-project-frontend/README.md

 npm install
 ```

-In order to avoid conflict with the frontend app that opens at http://localhost:3000 in the development mode  , choose port 3001:
+In order to avoid conflict with the frontend app that opens at http://localhost:3000 in the development mode  , choose backend application port at 3001:

 ```shell
 rails s -p 3001